News From The World's Mayor | Joshua T. Berglan

 • The Franchise is the parent network — the physical infrastructure, the digital tools, the distribution architecture, the governance system.

-• Each physical location — whether in a conflict zone in Cameroon or a refugee camp in Uganda — is an independent channel , with its own cultural identity and sovereignty.
+• Each physical location — whether in a conflict-affected region in Cameroon or a refugee settlement in Uganda — is an independent channel , with its own cultural identity and sovereignty.

 • Each individual creator inside a hub is their own show — their own brand, their own intellectual property, their own audience and revenue streams.